 Sadly, little remains of William Marshal’s luxury accommodation in the upper bailey, but you can still sit in his window seat and enjoy the view.
 But the biggest treat at Chepstow is that you can actually knock on William Marshal’s front door.

 Yes, at over 800 years old, the original castle doors of the great gatehouse are alive and well, on show for all to see.
 These truly amazing survivors have been dated by dendrochronology to the time of Marshal himself.
 Like the mighty gatehouse, the doors are revolutionary in their construction, using contemporary ship-building techniques to provide maximum protection in a siege.
-The use of seasoned and green wood allowed for flexing under attack or changing climactic conditions, while early mortise and tenon joints hold an elaborate wooden latticework to the back of the doors.
+The use of seasoned and green wood allowed for flexing under attack and changing climactic conditions, while early mortise and tenon joints hold an elaborate wooden latticework to the back of the doors.
 Iron pins held the whole thing together, whilst the iron-clad front made the doors resistant to fire, which would have struck fear into any attacker and likely sent them packing.
 Now removed to a sheltered place within the castle for their protection, we can all enjoy these magnificent relics from an ancient time when castles were evolving with the ever-changing methods of warfare.
 These are the oldest surviving castle doors in Europe, and they were William Marshal’s own, so as you can probably imagine, I spent quite a while admiring them!

 A wander around Chepstow is a history lesson in itself, and is a must for anyone with even a vague interest in castles and the fascinating folk that built them and lived in them.
 And so the time came to make the short journey to the meadery and our arranged tour.
 It was a very special day, and when we got home, I opened a bottle of the delicious sparkling mead I’d acquired just down the road from the castle, and drank a heartfelt toast to William Marshal and his beautiful fortress, and the all stories they’ve given us.